NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 Backends are responsible for managing storage.
 If the storage is off-CPU, caches are used to minimize copying between device and CPU.
-We can allocate storage for the three parameters and the return value as follows:
+We can allocate storage for the three parameters and the return value.

 .. literalinclude:: ../../../examples/abc.cpp
    :language: cpp
    :lines: 41-46

-Each tensor is a shared pointer to a :doc:`../programmable/index/#tensorview`, the interface backends implement for tensor use.
+Each tensor is a shared pointer to a :term:`Tensorview`, which is the interface backends implement for tensor use.
 When there are no more references to the tensor view, it will be freed when convenient for the backend.
-See the :doc:`../programmable/index` documentation for details on ``TensorView ``.
+See the :doc:`../programmable/index` documentation for details on ``TensorView``.

 .. _initialize_inputs: